TritonDataCenter/rfd/rfd/0090/README.md

 The longer a thread is waiting to run, the higher its scheduling priority will become so that no runnable thread is starved of CPU forever.
 Runnable thread priorities are recalculated on a regular basis and then the scheduler uses those to actually determine which threads to run.
-This happens for all processes regardless of zone and the zone's `cpu_shares` in relation to all of the zone's thread's recent CPU usage is just one of the additional inputs that get considered when determining the priority.
+This happens for all threads regardless of zone, and the zone's `cpu_shares` in relation to all of the zone's thread's recent CPU usage is just one of the additional inputs that get considered when determining the priority.